ahmedgalal007/CuraNotificationsSystem/README.md

 All the plugins projects actually depends on the Core project only(Except the API Client depends on the Mock DemoData Project).

+## Using the application
+- Build and run the Solution
+- Cura.Notifications.Clients.Api is the startup project
+- Use swager to test the api
+  - SubscriberController SendMessage PostMethod (the providers injected in the Controllers Constructor)
+  - NotificationsController Post Method(search for the providers in the commands injected in the Controllers Constructor)
 ## Features
-- A plugin pased system can be Expanded, Extended easily [Repo Link](https://github.com)
+- A plugin based system can be Expanded, Extended easily [Repo Link](https://github.com/ahmedgalal007/CuraNotificationsSystem)
 - Extend the application while it's running no rebuild is required
 - A powerfull mix of design patterns and can be extended with Mediatr, But this Demo is Just for Abstraction
 - The command have an ALIAS name("EmailProvider", "SMSProvider") so you can filter it and call it based on string search